vqmod/vqmod/vqmod/readme.txt

  * @license http://opensource.org/licenses/gpl-license.php GNU Public License
  * @site: http://code.google.com/p/vqmod

-"vQmod"(TM) is a new innovation in php modification override methods.
+"vQmod"(TM) (aka Virtual Quick Mod) is a new innovation in php modification override methods.
 Instead of modifying actual files to add custom modifications, source files are parsed "on-the-fly" before the php include() or require() is called.
 The source is cloned to a temp file and modifications are made to that temp file, then substituted for the real file in the include path.